 [Section 107 amended by No. 49 of 2010 s.
 85.]

-108. Harbouring child
+108. Harbouring child absent from place of residence

 A person must not harbour a child if the person knows that the child has left, or has been removed from, the child’s place of residence without lawful authority.